7-fl/Frequency-server/README.md

 ```
 which would cause a badarg error.
 I tested out that theory by
 putting a sleep at the top of the adpater process's loop, and it does cause
-a badarg error, but all the processes still shutdown.
+a badarg error, but all the processes still shutdown, so I'm going to accept
+that as a successful shutdown.

-A more serious problem that could occur is that an adapter process is unlinked
+A more serious problem that could occur is that an adapter process is an unlinked
-when the server is killed.
-That would mean shutting down the system failed
+state when the server is killed.
+That would mean killing the server would fail
 to kill an adapter process, which would live on forever.
 The implication is that
 you can't rely on the server to kill the processes that are linked to it.
-Oh, boy.
+Back to the drawing board.

+Because I can't rely on the server to kill the linked processes, I redid my code to call
+stop() to kill the server, and I added some stop clauses to the client's receive, which take
+care of killing its adapter process.
+For testing purposes, I added a sleep to the server's
+internal deallocate() method, right after the call to unlink(), so that I could verify that
+my code would be able to shut down the whole system if an adapter process was in an unlinked
+state.

 In the shell:
 ```erlang